design-automation-edu/urban-prototyping-2018/changren/iteration2.md

 ![gras](imgs/I2P11.jpg)

-The broad space between buildings can ensure a good amount of lighting for most of the residences even under high standards.One defect still remaining is the lacking of daylight of the commercial buildings underneath.
+Some residential buildings have not reached the standard, mainly because of the height.
+For having commercial buildings underneath, the residences are higher than it should be.

 ![gras](imgs/I2P12.jpg)